 - Intracranial hemorrhage (IVH).
 IVH is hemorrhaging or bleeding in the brain.
 Bleeding can cause a hematoma that can damage brain tissue.

 If your child has been diagnosed with cerebral palsy, there may be a connection between the improper pre-natal or birth delivery care and the development of this condition.
 In order to determine if there is a viable case to pursue, it must be established that the negligence of the physicians or medical staff are responsible for the development of the child’s cerebral palsy.

 The evaluation process of a cerebral palsy case requires consultation with specialists such as obstetricians and neurologists to review the medical records.
 If the consulting physicians believe there is evidence to support a claim, a medical malpractice lawsuit may then be pursued.
 Some of the medical records that may be reviewed are:

 - Physician / medical records.
 These can include prenatal care as well as labor and delivery facility records and physician care after birth.

 - Fetal monitoring strips.
 These strips are used during delivery and can provide evidence of fetal distress during childbirth.

 Rosenfeld Injury Lawyers understands the frustration and anger parents feel, knowing that their child’s cerebral palsy is due to a physician’s error.
-You can be assured that the cerebral palsy attorneys at Rosenfeld Injury Lawyers has the experience, resources and commitment to pursue all responsible parties to see that your child receives full compensation for all elements of damages as set forth by the applicable laws.
+You can be assured that the Chicago cerebral palsy attorneys at Rosenfeld Injury Lawyers have the experience, resources and commitment to pursue all responsible parties to see that your child receives full compensation for all elements of damages as set forth by the applicable laws.